-Before Html5, adding sound to a web page required third-party components like Adobe Flash player and Apple's Quick Time.
-Html5 audio element didn't change that method, but at least it offers another if not better option.
+Before Html5, adding sound to a web page required third-party components like Windows Media Player, Adobe Flash and Apple's Quick Time.
+Obviously, Html5 audio didn't change that, but it offers another if not better option.

-Audio files cannot display sound controls without related attributes of the audio element.
-There are several attributes that can be used with the audio element to increase its functionality.
+Audio files cannot display sound controls without the related attributes of the element.
+There are several attributes that can be used with Html5 audio element to increase its functionality.

 This attribute brings Html5 native audio in to view.
 It display the browser default audio controls that allow users to interact and manipulate the media player sound.

 Preload give the browser an idea of the amount of audio it needs to load.
 This attribute can use three different values.

 - Metadata: loads the length of the audio and other data